LumineraAI/openai-agents-dashboard/docs/ui/README.md

 ### 5. Consistent Design Language

 - Consistent use of colors, typography, and spacing
-- Reusable design tokens
+- Centralized theme configuration
-- Shadcn/UI components for consistent look and feel
+- Material-UI components for consistent look and feel
-- Dark mode support
+- Dark mode support with MUI's ThemeProvider with MUI's ThemeProvider

 ## Key Components